Events - January 6

 1968 - Dr. Norman E. Shumway performed the first heart transplant on an adult patient in the U.S. at Stanford University Hospital.
 Shumway’s historic first heart transplant came four weeks after the first such operation in the world, by Dr. Christian Barnard, in South Africa.
 Barnard used techniques developed by Shumway at Stanford.

 1974 - CBS radio returned to dramatic programming at night with the first broadcast of "Radio Mystery Theatre", hosted by E.G. Marshall.
-The program debuted on 218 CBS network stations and remains a mainstay (even in syndication) for some stations today.
+The program debuted on 218 CBS network stations.

 1975 - ABC-TV joined the early morning news and information race as "A.M.
 America" debuted.
 Bill Beutel, long time WABC-TV news anchor (with Roger Grimsby), teamed up with Stephanie Edwards from LA.
 The show lasted ten months.
 ABC then introduced David Hartman in "Good Morning America", which has given NBC’s "Today" show a solid run for the money for two decades.